Costs and Benefits

 - You may use your own semiautomatic handgun (9mm, 10mm, .40, .45, if double action it must have a de-cocking lever) if it is on the list of pre-approved pistols, if you do not use your own pistol, you may use one of our 9mm Glock pistols at no extra charge.

-- Holster (duty type, straight draw, at least one securing strap, must be able to attach to standard leather 2 ¼” duty belt), if using any weapon other than an Academy Glock 17 9mm.
+- Holster (duty type, straight draw, at least one securing strap, must be able to attach to standard leather 2 ¼” duty belt)

 - Two magazines not to exceed 15 rounds each